 “Slowly, and with their encouragement, I began to realise that being a firefighter was what I wanted to do.
 As soon as the stores were sold or rented, I signed straight up.”

 Mani, now a Watch Manager, added: “It was strange later on as I would see these guys after joining the service – and in some cases even be their gaffer – and now I’m working in that very station.”

 The keen rugby fan also revealed his pride in being a role model, working as a coach for local youth teams.

-And the family man, who has two sons Arron and Zac to wife Asia, 42, is a practicing Sikh who can speaks fluent Punjabi, Hindi - and Urdu!
+And the family man, who has two sons Arron and Zac is a practicing Sikh who speaks fluent Punjabi, Hindi - and Urdu!

 He said: “My family is originally from India, and my grandfather fought for the British Army.

 “One of the main things I enjoy is being able to bring the SFRS community and the Sikh and Indian communities together.

 “I am a regular sight at the local temple – a bit of an unofficial fire safety ambassador.

 “When we do organise events, we are seeing more and more Sikh representation from all the emergency services and the British army as well as SFRS – it’s fantastic.